jeez-grammer/Nuclear-Energy-Production-Prediction-Barakah-1/README.md

-# ⚡ Nuclear Energy Production Prediction: Barakah-1
+# ⚡ Industrial Outlier Forecasting & Domain-Injected Modeling: Barakah-1

 ## 📌 Project Overview
 This project implements a predictive model to forecast the monthly energy generation (GWh) of the Barakah-1 nuclear reactor (APR-1400) in the United Arab Emirates.